 Construction traffic will be routed around the community of Maxwell as part of the Project and per the traffic management plan.
-Construction traffic, including commuting construction workers and deliveries of materials and equipment, will be prohibited on all streets in the community of Maxwell except Old Highway 99 and Maxwell Colusa Road.
-Specifically, construction traffic is prohibited on or south of Bismark Avenue and North Street to the north; west of Old Highway 99 to the east; north of Sycamore Street to the south; and on and east of Pacific Street and east of Sutton Road to the west.
-Construction traffic is also prohibited on Oak Street from Old Highway 99 to Sutton Road.
-Construction traffic is also prohibited south of Maxwell Colusa Road, on and west of East Avenue, on and north of Central Street, and on and west of Railroad Avenue (see Appendix 2D, BMP-16, Development and Implementation of a Construction Equipment, Truck, and Traffic Management Plan (TMP)).
 Operation of recreational areas at Sites Reservoir would result in an influx of seasonal recreation use and associated traffic.
 Additional transportation improvements in Maxwell may be necessary, specifically along Oak Street in Maxwell to support the seasonal recreation trips.
 The Authority will work with the County of Colusa to identify and implement improvements within Maxwell such as lighted pedestrian crossings, stop signs, and other traffic calming features.
 The disturbance area for roads would include the footprints of the roads and stream crossings, the staging areas for materials and equipment, and the area needed to construct the facilities and access roads.
 Traffic not construction related and traveling through certain parts of the construction zone (e.g., Sites Lodoga Road) would be diverted around construction disturbance areas in accordance with a TMP.

 Initial construction activities would involve establishing staging areas, surveying and marking roadways, clearing, and grading.
-Road construction would entail making road cuts and fills; hauling away excess cut materials; constructing culverts; laying aggregate road base and asphalt; erecting fences, guardrails, and signs; installing roadway striping and reflectors; restoring temporary disturbance areas; and cleaning up the work sites.
+Road construction would entail making road cuts and fills;

+hauling away excess cut materials; constructing culverts; laying aggregate road base and asphalt; erecting fences, guardrails, and signs; installing roadway striping and reflectors; restoring temporary disturbance areas; and cleaning up the work sites.